kuma35/thinking-forth-jp/sphinx/chapter6.rst

 structure of a dictionary definition.
 If you were to use instead of the word , you would lose transportability if you ever converted to a Forth system in which the heads were separated from the bodies.
-(This is one of a set of words suggested by , and included as an Experimental Proposal in the Forth-83 Standard [harris83]_.)
+(This is one of a set of words suggested by Kim Harris, and included as an Experimental Proposal in the Forth-83 Standard [harris83]_.)

 Here’s a group of definitions that might be used in writing an editor: